Fáilte

 Payments

-Payments to us by bank transfer…
+Payments to us can be made by bank transfer…

 Irish Language Association of Australia